Dental Implants: A Modern Solution for Seniors Seeking Tooth Replacement

 -

-For elderly patients, the process may be adjusted to accommodate their specific needs and health conditions.
-Some seniors may be candidates for immediate load implants, which allow for faster completion of the process.
+For elderly patients, the process may be tailored to accommodate their specific needs and health conditions.
+Some may be candidates for immediate load implants, which allow for the placement of temporary teeth on the same day as the implant surgery.